Axel Kacou

-Axel Zihiri Kacou (born 1 August 1995) is a professional footballer who plays as a goalkeeper for Championnat National 2 club Lyon La Duchère.
+Axel Zihiri Kacou (born 1 August 1995) is a professional footballer who plays as a goalkeeper for Championnat National 3 club Feurs.
 Born in France, he represented both France and Ivory Coast at youth international level.

 Club career

 As a youth, Kacou trained at Clairefontaine, before joining Saint-Étienne.

 In January 2016, Kacou joined Thonon Évian F.C. from Saint-Étienne, having agreed a 2 1/2-year contract.

 In August 2016, he moved to Tours FC on a two-year deal.

 In June 2019, he signed a two-year deal with Lyon-Duchère.
 Lyon-Duchère rebranded as Sporting Club Lyon in June 2020.

 International career

 Kacou was born in France to Ivorian parents.
 He originally represented the France U16s.
 He then switched to the Ivory Coast U23s for the 2015 Toulon Tournament.

 In October 2014, Kacou was first called up to the senior Ivory Coast squad.
 In November 2016, Kacou was called up to the senior Ivory Coast squad for a 2018 FIFA World Cup qualifiers match against Morocco.
 He was selected by new coach Marc Wilmots in May 2017 for a friendly against the Netherlands and a 2019 Africa Cup of Nations qualifier against Guinea.
 In March 2018, he was again called up for a friendly against Togo.